Eggs

 End of Laying Cycle

 All breeds have different life cycles, so it’s difficult to tell when your hen stops laying eggs.
-Typical laying hens usually don’t age over five years, but some chicken breeds can become as old as 20.
+Typical laying hens usually don’t age over five years, but some chickens can become as old as 20.

 Calcium or Protein Deficiency

 Fairy eggs are shelled eggs but smaller and lack a yolk.
-Their cause can be brought back to a calcium or protein deficiency.
+Their cause can be a calcium or protein deficiency.

 Stress